-Every year a potion of the captive breed juvenile condors are transferred to the park where they spend at least two month in a flight pen acclimating to life in the wild.
+Every year a portion of the captive breed juvenile condors are transferred to the park where they spend at least two months in a flight pen acclimating to life in the wild.
 California Condors are a social bird so Pinnacles residential birds will stop by and check out the new condors.
-Once the juvenile are comfortable, they are turned loose to live the rest of their lives in the wild with minimal human interference.
+Once the juveniles are comfortable, they are turned loose to live the rest of their lives in the wild with minimal human interference.

 In 2010, Pinnacles hit a major milestone.
-For the first time since 1989, a pair of condors nested in the park.
-The female condors #317 had been released in Pinnacles.
-Alas, the nesting attempted failed.
+For the first time since 1889, a pair of condors nested in the park while the nesting attempted failed.
+It was a start.
 Over the next couple of years, there were several unsuccessful nesting attempts within the park.
 But in March 2016, Condor 828 hatched in Pinnacles.
 She successfully fledged becoming Pinnacles’ first wild-born Condor.
 She is still regularly seen within the park.
-Look for a pink tag wing tag with 28 on it.
+Look for a pink-tag wing tag with 28 on it.
 Hopefully, she will find a partner and find her own nesting site within the park in the next couple of years.

 Grand Canyon National Park, Arizona

-Grand Canyon National Park id a spectacular canyon with that is a perfect place for California Condors to soar.
+Grand Canyon National Park is a spectacular canyon that is a perfect place for California Condors to soar.
 The birds are regularly seen flying along the canyon walls.
 Sometimes visitors get an unclose look at the birds when they roost canyon edges near the popular overlooks.
-Grand Canyon has proven to be a favorite nesting site with 5 different breeding pair having successfully nested within park boundaries.
+Grand Canyon has proven to be a favorite nesting site with 5 different breeding pairs having successfully nested within park boundaries.